learn-co-curriculum/phase-4-serializing-associations/README.md

 ```

 We can now go to `localhost:3000/reviews` and see our reviews listed.
 However,
-viewing a list of reviews without information about the movies they're
+viewing a list of reviews separately from the information about the movies
-associated with is not particularly helpful.
-What we really want to do is render
+they're associated with is not particularly helpful.
+What we really want to do
-the information about a movie's reviews along with the rest of the information
+is render the information about a movie's reviews along with the rest of the
-about that movie.
-In fact, we don't really need to render information about
+information about that movie.
+In fact, we don't really need to render
-reviews at all *except* as part of the data rendered for a particular movie!
+information about reviews at all *except* as part of the data rendered for a
+particular movie!

-Before we figure out how to get that in place, though, let's follow good
+Before we figure out how to get that in place, let's follow good programming
-programming practice and delete the code we no longer need: we'll remove the
+practice and delete the code we no longer need: we'll remove the resource for
-resource for `review`s from the `routes.rb` file and the `index` action from the
+`review`s from the `routes.rb` file and the `index` action from the
 `ReviewsController`.

 Once that's done, to get reviews included in the JSON that's returned for a